 Trade Idea: 2013-01-22 06:45 ET

-For now, I’m hopping in at market with a small position, with a stop above the meat of the recent consolidation area.
-My max profit target is the strong area of support around .9135.
+For now, I’m hoping in a market with a small position, with a stop above the meat of the recent consolidation area.
+My max profit target is a strong area of support around .9135.
 Here’s what I am doing: